sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 otherwise incapable of performing the request.

-### Always return `500 Internal Server Error` for unexpected server-side issues that do not fall under other specific 5xx categories.
+### Always return `500 Internal Server Error` for unexpected server-side issues that do not fall under other specific 5xx categories

 // TODO: add description